If you can't find the information you are looking for, contact Fraternity & Sorority Life.

 Why do fraternities and sororities collect dues?

-The Greek experience is an investment in your future.
+The Fraternity and Sorority Life experience is an investment in your future.
 The leadership skills, the academic assistance and the friendships will benefit you beyond your college days.
 Joining a fraternity or sorority does carry a financial commitment.
 Each chapter is self-supporting through the dues paid by its members.
 Most chapters offer members payment plans to assist in paying for dues.
 Membership dues go to services that directly support the betterment of the chapter and the national organization.
 Some chapters may offer various scholarships and grants to make the experience more affordable to members.

 What is the time commitment of joining a fraternity or sorority?